How to Choose a Cloud Service Provider: A Comprehensive Guide

 Speaking of unexpected issues, let's talk about data backup and disaster recovery — one of the most important features your chosen CSP should have.

-It’s highly helpful for ensuring business continuity in case of disasters such as earthquakes or cyberattacks.
+It's highly helpful for ensuring business continuity in case of disasters such as earthquakes or cyberattacks, especially since it can take organizations an average of 277 days to detect and contain a data breach.
 So, look for providers that offer:

 In a nutshell, your cloud provider should be able to withstand anything and ensure your data is safe and available even after a disaster.